pondelbartosz/Analysis_of_the_course_of_the_Coronavirus_pandemic/README.md

 # Analysis_of_the_course_of_the_Coronavirus_pandemic

-Goal: analyzing the course of the pandemic in different countries and visualizing the most important statistics.
+## Description
+The goal of the project was to create

+## Files
+- 'Analysis_of_the_course_of_the_Coronavirus_pandemic.ipynb' - Python notebook with the analysis
+- 'coronavirus_data.csv' - source file with data used in the project

+## Technologies
+- Python
+- Dash